ergoplatform/ergodocs/docs/ef/ef-scope.md

 The Ergo Foundation is committed to the following principles:

 1. **Organic and Non-Breaking Development**: The Foundation ensures that protocol changes are approved not only by miners - who express their will directly on the blockchain - but also by users and projects building on top of Ergo.
+This approach promotes a gradual and non-disruptive evolution of the Ergo Platform, fostering stability and continuity for the ecosystem.

 2. **Open-Source and Permissive Licensing**: The Foundation is committed to maximizing the number of valuable ecosystem developments accomplished in open-source with the least permissive license possible.
+This philosophy encourages collaboration, transparency, and community-driven innovation, while minimizing barriers to entry and fostering a vibrant and inclusive ecosystem.

 3. **Privacy and Trustless Environments**: The Foundation is dedicated to helping build trustless environments, smart contracts, and payment frameworks for the public with privacy in mind.
+Ergo's strong focus on privacy and decentralization aligns with the Foundation's mission to empower individuals and promote financial sovereignty.

 4. **Community-Driven**: The Foundation believes that the Treasury should be distributed mainly to the community, including freelancers, hackers, experts, and enthusiasts.
+This approach recognizes the vital role of the community in driving innovation and growth, and aims to cultivate a thriving and self-sustaining ecosystem.

-/// details | The Ergo Foundations Future
+/// details | The Ergo Foundation's Future
      {type: info, open: true}
 Please see [this page](ef-future.md) for more information on the long-term goals of The Foundation.
 ///

 ## Key Areas of Focus

+The Ergo Foundation's efforts are focused on several key areas that are essential for the growth and success of the Ergo Platform.

 ### Infrastructure

 - Support for protocol research, development of the reference client, alternative clients (if needed), libraries, and developer tooling.
+The Foundation recognizes the importance of a robust and well-maintained infrastructure to support the Ergo ecosystem.

 - Improving market access by getting Ergo listed on centralized exchanges, hardware wallets, bridges, or other means.
+Increasing the accessibility and liquidity of Ergo is crucial for its widespread adoption and integration into the broader cryptocurrency ecosystem.

 ### Education

 - Creating materials to educate developers and users directly or funding their creation through third parties from within the community.
+The Foundation understands the importance of knowledge-sharing and capacity-building to foster a thriving and knowledgeable community of developers and users.

 ### Promotion and Outreach

-The Foundation aims to promote the adoption of Ergo.
+The Foundation aims to promote the adoption of Ergo through various outreach and promotional efforts.
 While its operations in this area are conservative, it does fund a select few roles for areas not currently met by the community, such as:

 - Angie Har, Editorial & Events Manager (salaried)
 - Andy Lowe, YouTube Manager (hourly)